bluday/bluday-dotnet/README.md

-# BluDay.Common
+# BluDay.NET

-A library with a bunch of common solutions and convenient method extensions for .NET 8.
+A .NET library with common solutions and convenient method extensions.

+### Supported versions

+* .NET 8